 The multiphonic is hard to define because of the complexity of the spectrum.
 Multiphonics vary according to the spot, they are very sensitive to the stroke, and have the most irregular behavior in time.
 As with wind instruments, it is possible to recognize a difference between standard multiphonics (example 3) and beating multiphonics (example 4), but the instability of the cymbal multiphonic makes this distinction arbitrary.
 Generally it is possible to define several spots on the same cymbal, associable to a different multiphonic, with their own character and movement.

 • High register

-Finding the spots were the exact sound can be consistently reproduced takes some time.
+Finding the spots where the exact sound can be consistently reproduced takes some time.
 When I started the mapping,

-before I wrote preliminary marks with a pencil,
+I initially wrote preliminary marks with a pencil,

-then I put on the spots I thought to be more consistent paper labels, and started to play it normally.
+then put paper labels on the spots I thought to be more consistent, and started to play regularly.

-When the practice confirmed the labeling I removed the paper and marked it with a marker,
+When the practice confirmed the labeling, I removed the paper and marked the safe spots with a marker,

-whereas I left the paper label in the spots where there were some interesting sounds, but they couldn't be defined
+whereas I left paper labels in the spots where there were some interesting sounds, but they couldn't be defined

 Once (luckily only once) I dropped one cymbal that fell from my arms to the ground exactly on the rim, bent like an elastic band and jumped back.
 Even if the shape in the end seemed unchanged, some of the spots I marked were irremediably lost, and with them some of the details of the parts I had written: if you decide to go so specific with a unique object, it is good to accept some ephemerality, b plans, or being really really careful...